pravosleva/cargo-react/README.md

 - [x] **Container Group parameters.**
 - [x] **Product parameters are required.**
 (Length x Width x Height, Weight)
-- [x] Need to keep the productlist for each Container Group in the main App state (see method `_updateProductListForContainerGroup(obj)` in App.js).
+- [x] Need to keep the `productlist` for each Container Group in the main App state (see method `_updateProductListForContainerGroup(obj)` in App.js).
+- [ ] **Hiring price should be as input rapameter for Container Group.** Then Delivery Price should be returned from Back-end as prop `deliveryPrice` for each product in `productlist` for the Container Group.
 - [ ] **POST request to Back-end for results.**
 Waggons number calculation for each Container Group.
-The containerGroupList can be sent as:
+The `containerGroupList` can be sent as:
 ```
 [
   {